-Simply hoping that a corporation will bail you out of a low-profit practice by making you a generous purchase offer is not the same as an exit strategy.
-Sadly, this most likely will not happen, so there is just no getting out of managing your for-profit practice for-profit and preparing an exit to achieve maximum value through its sale.
-Remember, you can plan a time to exit, but time may not allow for that plan.
-None of us knows how much time we have, so we all should prepare to exit if the timing decision is not up to us.
+Simply hoping that a corporation will bail you out of a low profit practice by making you a generous offer to purchase is not an exit strategy.
+In fact this most likely will not happen.
+So there is just no getting out of managing your practice for profit and preparing for an exit to achieve maximum value for your practice.
+Remember you can plan a time to exit but time may not go along with that plan.
+None of us know how much time we have so we all should be prepared to exit in case the timing decision is not up to us.

 Schedule a Practice Appraisal

-The very first step is to get a practice appraisal – you cannot figure out where you need to go if you don’t know where you are.
-An appraisal will set a baseline of your practice value, and it may also illuminate certain areas of your practice that need attention.
-The appraisal will give you the current market value of the practice, and you can make decisions accordingly.
-If the market is good, or if your practice could be a corporate target, it might be best to test the market now rather than in 3-5 years when it may be different.
-However, most of the time, you will find areas of improvement that will increase the practice value before the planned exit.
+The very first step (after deciding to take the first step of course) is to get a practice appraisal – you cannot figure out where you need to go if you don’t know where you are.
+An appraisal will set a baseline of your practice value and help you set a future goal.
+It may also illuminate certain areas of your practice that need attention.
+The appraisal will give you a current fair market value of the practice and decisions can be made based upon this information.
+If the market is good, or if your practice could be a corporate target, it might be best to test the market now rather than in 3-5 years when it may be significantly different.
+However, most of the time you will find areas of improvement that will increase the practice value before the planned exit.

 Am I a Corporate Target?

-If your practice is a corporate target, then corporations will offer you the investment value, what it is worth to them to acquire the practice.
-There is no magic formula to determine this number – the only way to know the best number is to hire an adviser familiar with the current corporate market.
-Never deal with the corporations alone!
-If you think you will save money negotiating by yourself, the odds are pretty high that you won’t.
+Again, if it is about money don’t sell unless you may be a corporate target (the one reason to sell if it is about money).
+If you have someone do your valuation that is familiar with the “veterinary corporate market” then you may get a general idea of what your practice might bring in this market.
+A practice appraisal will give you a fair market value, the value that another DVM could afford and could get reasonable financing from a lender.
+If your practice is a corporate target then the corporates will offer you investment value, what it is worth to them to acquire the practice.
+There is no magic formula to determine this number so the only way to know if you are getting the best number from corporates is to hire an adviser that is familiar with the current corporate market.
+Never deal with the corporates alone!
+If you think you will save money negotiating by yourself the odds are pretty high that you will not.

 Improving Your Practice

-Planning to improve your practice is about improving the value and its desirability and marketability.
+Planning to improve the practice is about not only improving the value but also its desirability/marketability.
 Value and marketability are different.
-Value relates mostly to numbers, formulas, and objective data to calculate what a practice is really “worth.”
+In the strict sense, value relates mostly to numbers, formulas, and objective data to arrive at what a practice is really “worth”.
 Marketability also takes into account the intangible, subjective qualities of a practice to help establish a proper selling price.